1994 Pacific typhoon season: Tropical Storm Li

-Typhoon Fred (Susang)
+Super Typhoon Fred (Susang)

 On August 15, Tropical Depression 19W became a tropical storm over the open West Pacific.
 Fred tracked westward, slowly intensifying to a typhoon on August 16 and a peak of 130 kn winds on August 19.
 Unlike most super typhoons, Fred did not rapidly intensify; its strengthening rate was steady.
 As it passed by Taiwan, heavy rainfall caused landslides across the mountainous island.
 Three perished and a total of NT$22 million (1994 dollars), or $835,500 (1994 USD), of damage occurred within Taiwan.

 The storm weakened to an 85 kn typhoon before hitting eastern China on August 21.
 Significant infrastructure damage occurred near the location of landfall.
 Unfortunately, the landfall coincided with an unusually high astronomical tide, resulting in extreme storm surge combined with heavy flooding, amounting to over 1,000 fatalities and significant damage totaling 7.5 billion RMB, or $874.4 million (1994 USD).